Butternut Squash with Rosemary and Balsamic Vinegar

-Butternut Squash with Rosemary and Balsamic Vinegar couldn’t be easier, but the results are amazing for this perfect side dish!
-And if you use portion control, this roasted butternut squash is not terribly high in net carbs; check the nutritional information!
+Balsamic Butternut Squash with Rosemary couldn’t be easier, but the results are amazing for this perfect fall and winter side dish!
+And if you use portion control, this favorite roasted butternut squash recipe is not that high in net carbs!

-PIN Butternut Squash with Rosemary and Balsamic Vinegar to try it later!
+PIN Balsamic Butternut Squash with Rosemary to try it later!

 Butternut squash is something I learned to love from my grandmother Denny, who’d wrap it in foil and roast it on a cookie sheet and then mash the squash with lots of butter, salt, and pepper.
-Of course that tasted great, but now I’d probably make Butternut Squash with Rosemary and Balsamic Vinegar!
+Of course that tasted great, but now I’d probably make this Balsamic Butternut Squash with Rosemary when that butternut squash craving hits me.

 And there are a lot of butternut squash recipes on the blog, but this simple one never fails to please me.
 Plus, this recipe is about as easy as they come, especially if you use those pre-cut squash cubes that show up at this time of year.